rancher/rancher-docs/versioned_docs/version-2.7/how-to-guides/advanced-user-guides/enable-api-audit-log-in-downstream-clusters.md

 ### Method 1 (Recommended): Set `audit-policy-file` in `machineGlobalConfig`

 You can set `audit-policy-file` in the configuration file.
-Rancher delivers the file to target nodes, and sets the proper options in the RKE2 server.
+Rancher delivers the file to the path `/var/lib/rancher/rke2/etc/config-files/audit-policy-file` in control plane nodes, and sets the proper options in the RKE2 server.

 Example:
 ```yaml